 Questions:

 Sometimes Cheyenne runs into issues with being down which tends to delay some of the graphing and progress on the code - as I have to restart it multiple times.
 Is there a way, or maybe a certain time, that I can use it when it’s not going down?

+Log directly on to Casper (link embedded).
+Sometimes Cheyenne is done, but the front end nodes (Casper) are OK.
+If both are down, you can only wait.

 What if 3 records of the same day from different stations don’t line up? (i.e they have missing data?)
 How can we handle something like that when doing the calculations?

+I am assuming you are talking about the radiosonde data.
+If there is missing data for any of the stations you need for the calculations, let’s just skip that day for now.
+Choose days that have no missing data for all of our stations.